bmenne-dspace/fmi-ls-bus/wireshark-plugin/ReadMe.md

 # FMI-LS-BUS Plugin for Wireshark

-The FMI-LS-BUS plugin extends Wireshark with native support for the FMI-LS-BUS protocol, enabling users to efficiently analyze and troubleshoot FMI-LS-BUS communication within captured network traffic.
+The FMI-LS-BUS plugin extends Wireshark with native support for the FMI-LS-BUS protocol, enabling users to efficiently analyze and troubleshoot FMI-LS-BUS operation exchange between models.

-The plugin automatically detects FMI-LS-BUS messages and decodes all protocol operations into a clear and structured representation.
-Instead of manually interpreting raw data or hexadecimal values, users are provided with a human-readable view of message contents, parameters, and status information.
+The plugin automatically analyzes FMI-LS-BUS logs and decodes operations into a clear and structured representation.
+Instead of manually interpreting raw data or hexadecimal values, users are provided with a human-readable view of message contents, arguments, and status information.

 Key features include: